-For individual director assessments, the process begins with each director performing a self-assessment compared to the expectations set forth in our Guidelines of Corporate Governance.
-Our Non-executive Chairman also performs an assessment of each director's performance compared to these expectations and then meets with each director to discuss their performance, taking into consideration the director's self-assessment, with the primary goal of identifying opportunities for improvement and growth.
+For individual director assessments, the process begins with each director conducting a self-assessment, comparing their performance to the expectations set forth in our Guidelines of Corporate Governance.
+Our Non-executive Chairman also performs an assessment of each director's performance compared to these expectations and then meets with each director to discuss their performance, taking into consideration the director's self-assessment, with the primary goal of identifying opportunities for improvement and growth, as well as to identify whether they have sufficient time to dedicate to Board responsibilities.
 With respect to the Non-executive Chairman, the full Board reviews the Non-executive Chairman's performance against the expectations set forth in the Guidelines of Corporate Governance, and the Governance Committee Chair meets with the Non-executive Chairman to provide this feedback, taking into consideration the Non-executive Chairman's self-assessment.
 The results of the director evaluation process are reported by the Non-executive Chairman (by the Governance Committee Chair for the Non-executive Chairman's evaluation) to the Governance Committee for consideration by the Governance Committee as part of its determination as to whether to recommend each director's nomination for reelection to our Board.